CrazyFedde/docs/placeholders.md

 <a name="username"></a>
 ### %username%

-Gets the username of the user that triggered the the message.
+Gets the username of the user that triggered the message.

 #### Example